 If you have access to refrigeration in your home, consider purchasing eggs.
 While they do require cold storage, they are versatile, an excellent and economical source of protein, and can be easily kept fresh in the refrigerator for at least one month.

 Always remember to keep food safety in mind when choosing canned food at your grocery stores or community food pantries.
-Never choose canned foods that are past their expiration dates or have any flaw such as dents or bulges.
+Never choose canned foods past their expiration dates or cans with flaws, such as dents or bulges.